No new coronavirus-related deaths in Norfolk hospitals

 Archant

-The Norfolk and Norwich University Hospital, James Paget University Hospital, in Gorleston, and the Queen Elizabeth Hospital, in King’s Lynn, reported no new fatalities on Monday.
+The Norfolk and Norwich University Hospital, James Paget University Hospital, in Gorleston, and the Queen Elizabeth Hospital, in King’s Lynn, have confirmed no new deaths for the third time this week.

+For the NNUH it is fifth consecutive day and figures show that the last reported death was a week ago on May 28.

 If you value what this story gives you, please consider supporting the Eastern Daily Press.
 Click the link in the yellow box below for details.